Our Services

 Helpful Resources

-Probiotics can help prevent and reduce recurrent yeast infections by restoring Lactobacillus and supporting an acidic vaginal pH, but they usually do not cure an active infection on their own; the most studied strains are Lactobacillus rhamnosus GR-1, Lactobacillus reuteri RC-14, and Lactobacillus crispatus.
+Probiotics may help prevent recurrent yeast infections by restoring Lactobacillus bacteria and maintaining an acidic vaginal pH, but they typically cannot cure an active infection on their own.
+The most studied strains for vaginal health are Lactobacillus rhamnosus GR-1, Lactobacillus reuteri RC-14, and Lactobacillus crispatus.

 If you've searched for natural solutions, you've likely seen probiotics recommended everywhere.
 But can probiotics actually stop yeast infections?
 And what are the best probiotics for vaginal pH balance?